nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

     * 1a1.
 System shows an error message.

         Use case ends.

+* 2a.
+User does not give sufficient inputs to add a student entry.

+    * 2a1.
+System shows an error message.

+        Use case ends.
 * 3a.
-User does not give sufficient inputs to add a student entry.
+System detects the error in the entered parameter

     * 3a1.
 System shows an error message.

         Use case ends.

 **Use case: Add a vaccination appointment**